Growth & Care

 Features & Attributes

-Camille Dieffenbachia's pointy leaves remain creamy white in color with distinctive dark green edges throughout the year.
-The flowers are not ornamentally significant.
+Camille Dieffenbachia's pointy leaves remain creamy white in color with distinctive dark green edges throughout the year on a plant with an upright spreading habit of growth.

 This is an herbaceous evergreen houseplant with an upright spreading habit of growth.
 Its relatively coarse texture stands it apart from other indoor plants with finer foliage.
 This plant should not require much pruning, except when necessary to keep it looking its best.